 Chapter 5: the swapchain

-This chapter has never been proofread
+This chapter has only been proofread once (section A is still a bit unclear)

 In the previous chapter, we learned how to do offline GPU-based rendering.
-Offline renderers have all sorts of cool applications, but they are not the right tool for anything real-time.
-For real-time applications, we should turn to real-time rendering, where the renderer runs continuously and the results are streamed to the screen.
-As we will see, bridging the gap to real-time rendering is not too much of a hassle: the hard parts of the Vulkan API are behind us!
+Offline renderers have all sorts of interesting applications, but for games and any other live applications, we usually want the renderer to run continuously and to steam its results to the screen.
+As we will see, bridging the gap to real-time rendering is not too much of a hassle: the hardest parts of the Vulkan API are already behind us!
+Nonetheless, we should not underestimate the task at hand.
+Naively, we may think that rendering could performed through a simple while loop such as the one below:

 The performance of such a process would be quite poor for two main reasons: